Master of Financial Planning

 Back to top

-The Master of Financial Planning requires the completion of 12 credit points comprising 7 credit points of core units, one elective unit from a listing of five and 4 credit points of elective units.
+The Master of Financial Planning requires the completion of 12 credit points comprising 7 credit points of core units, one elective unit from a listing of six and 4 credit points of elective units.

 Back to top